rust-lang/rustc-dev-guide/src/contributing.md

 ### Breaking Changes

-Breaking changes have a [dedicated section][breaking-changes] in the dev-guide.
+Breaking changes have a [dedicated section][Breaking Changes] in the dev-guide.

-[breaking-changes]: ./bug-fix-procedure.md

 ### Major Changes